 Prevention

-- Generate descriptions per page, not from a site-wide template; enforce uniqueness with a build-time script
+- Generate descriptions per page, never from a site-wide template; enforce uniqueness with the build-time script above.

 - Re-read every description with the test: “Would this still make sense on a different article?”

-- Put the primary keyword in the first 60 characters so it survives mobile truncation
+- Put the primary keyword in the first ~120 characters so it survives mobile truncation.

-- 14 days post-publish, audit pages with CTR < 1% in Search Console and rewrite their descriptions
+- 14 days post-publish, sort Search Console Performance by impressions, filter to pages with CTR under ~1-3% in positions 1-10, and rewrite those descriptions first.

 Related